rb58853/python-task/README.md

 # Run app
 ## Run Server
-To start the server, open a terminal at the location of this file (README.md).
+To start the server, open a terminal at the root project location.
 First, navigate to the server directory by typing the following bash command:

     cd src/server